 The issue as to whether the cap on damages applied per party or per claim was answered in a Fifth Circuit decision in Black v.
 Pan... more

-Written by attorney Tyson Snow, almost 2 years ago.
+Written by attorney Tyson B. Snow, almost 3 years ago.

 The following series of guides is to help both employers and employees understand their rights and obligations under the various federal employment discrimination laws.
 I will write in a... more

 Written by attorney John Mixon, almost 6 years ago.